hs950559/coryrylan.com/_posts/2016-10-19-angular-custom-form-controls-with-reactive-forms-and-ngmodel.md

 </code>
 </pre>

-We will go over the pourpose of each one of these methods below.
+We will go over the purpose of each one of these methods below.
 Our component takes in a couple of `@Inputs`.
 One is a label value so our component has the appropriate label markup and the second is for setting the component value.
 The `@Input('input')` allows us to take a input value named `input` and map it to the `_input` backing field.
 We will see the role of `onChange` and `onTouched` in a few.
 Next we have the following getters and setters.